bioinformatics-ca/IDE_2021/module4/README.md

 * `-o alignment.fasta`: The output alignment, in FASTA format.
 * `--reference-sequence data/reference/MN908947.fasta`: The reference genome (the Wuhan-Hu 1 genome).
 This will be included in our alignment and `augur align` will, once the alignment is constructed, remove any insertions with respect to this reference genome (useful when identifying and naming specific mutations later on in the augur pipeline).

 Once the alignment is complete, you should have a file `alignment.fasta` in your directory.
-Note that this is a very similar format as the input file `filtered.fasta`, but the difference is that gaps `-` have been inserted into `alignment.fasta` such that every sequence in this file is aligned with each other.
+This is a very similar format as the input file `filtered.fasta`, but the difference is that sequences have been aligned (possibly by inserting gaps `-`).
+This also means that all sequences in `alignment.fasta` should have the same length (whereas sequences in `filtered.fasta`, which is not aligned, may have different lengths).

 ---